johnteee/ArrowPatterns/ArrowPatterns.md

 Arrow Patterns can be used in place of any sub-pattern.

-To make the idea clear, here is some Haskell code for reversing a list:
+To make the idea clear, here is some Haskell code for getting the length of a list:

 ```haskell
 length [] = 0